Metatarsal stress fractures - aftercareBroken foot bone; March fracture; March foot; Jones fracture

 The metatarsal bones are the long bones in your foot that connect your ankle to your toes.
 A stress fracture is a break in the bone that happens with repeated injury or stress.
-Stress fractures are caused by using the foot in the same way over and over.
+Stress fractures are caused by overly stressing the foot when using it in the same way repeatedly.

 A stress fracture is different from an acute fracture, which is caused by a sudden and traumatic injury.

 About Your Injury

 - Do activities that put a lot of pressure on their feet, such as running, dancing, jumping, or marching (as in the military)